I just finished reading Eugene Sledge’s book, With The Old Breed: At Peleliu and Okinawa.

 I found it interesting that Sledge’s book was initially a private document meant to be shared with family.
 His wife encouraged him to write down his experiences, thinking it would help him psychologically heal from the war’s effects.

-It reminded me of NY Times article on PTSD.
+It reminded me of a NY Times article on PTSD.
 A new treatment has combat veterans write down their most traumatic memories and then discuss them in small-group sessions.
 Then, those memories are re-enacted.
 The hope is that closure can happen.

 I’ve written in the past that the right brain is a parallel-processing engine.
 It can recall past memories all at once, and when those sudden images are not integrated with the left brain, those memories can feel as though they’re happening now.
 People who suffer from PTSD relive their trauma over and over again.
 The brain is awash in an endless bath of stress hormones.